trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 12 - AI-Powered Incident Impact Estimator/README.md

 **Industry Example:**
 An SRE team uses this tool to estimate the impact of checkout failures.
 ML predicts $10K revenue loss and 8K affected sessions.
 The LLM generates a summary for the incident report, saving hours of manual analysis.

+## Where Was AI Used? 🤖

+- **AI Used:**
+  ML regressors (scikit-learn) were trained to predict sessions affected and revenue loss for incidents.
+  LLM (Llama2 via Ollama) was used to generate human-readable business impact summaries from ML predictions and incident metadata.

+**AI Technologies Used:**
+- Scikit-learn (ML regression models)
+- Llama2 (LLM, via Ollama for summarization)
+- Python (for orchestration and data processing)

 ## References 📖
 - [Scikit-learn Documentation](https://scikit-learn.org/stable/documentation.html)
 - [Pandas Documentation](https://pandas.pydata.org/docs/)